hawkchen/GettingStartedMvvm/automatic_ui_controlling/binding_ui_to_viewmodel.md

 # Binding UI to ViewModel

-Under MVVM, we build our UI as same as we would with the MVC approach, then we specify relationship between a ZUL and a ViewModel by writing data binding expression in component's attribute, and let ZK handle components for us.
+Under MVVM, we build our UI as same as we do in the MVC approach, then we specify relationship between a ZUL and a ViewModel by writing data binding expression in component's attribute, and let ZK handle components for us.